ansys/pyfluent/doc/source/api/core/solver/settings.rst

 ==================  ==================  =================  =====================  ====================

-Using ``get_attr`` requires knowledge of metadata names and their applicability, as well as the ability to interpret the raw value of the metadata.
+Using the ``get_attr`` method requires knowledge of metadata names, their applicability, and the ability to interpret the raw values of the metadata.
 You can avoid all these issues by using the explicitly named methods.
-Note also that these metadata are dynamic - values can change based on the application state.
-A ``None`` value signifies that no value is currently designated for that metadata.
+Note also that the metadata is dynamic, which means values can change based on the application state.
+A ``None`` value signifies that no value is currently designated for this metadata.

 This simple example shows you how to use a number of these explicit metadata access methods